isaiahnixon/tic-tac-toe/README.md

 # Tic-Tac-Toe

-## Purpose

-This is a pretty classic beggining project in a framework.
-The goal was to convert this to the Hooks API, which is done.
+The goal was to convert [Intro to React](https://reactjs.org/tutorial/tutorial.html) to the Hooks API.
 Eventually, I would like to experiment with unit tests.

 ## Getting Started